arbor-sim/arbor/doc/install/build_install.rst

                    -DARB_USE_BUNDLED_LIBS=on  \       # use bundled versions of deps.
                    -DCMAKE_INSTALL_PREFIX="$pyprefix" # set custom installation path.

-    # Build then install
+    # Build and install
     make -j4
     make install

     # Test it out!
     python -c "import arbor; print(arbor.__config__)"

-The Arbor Python wrapper has optional support for the mpi4py, though it is not required to use Arbor with Python and MPI.
+The Arbor Python wrapper has optional support for mpi4py, though it is not required to use Arbor with Python and MPI.
 CMake will attempt to automatically detect ``mpi4py`` if configured with both ``-DARB_WITH_PYTHON=ON`` and MPI ``-DARB_WITH_MPI=ON``.